Tools

 Output Truncation

-Byte cap — stdout and stderr are each capped at
+- Byte cap — stdout and stderr each capped at

-max_lines(default: 200) is middle-truncated: the firsthead_linesand lasttail_linesare kept, with a separator showing how many lines were omitted and a path to the full output file.
-The LLM can use Read or Rg on the saved file to access specific sections.
+max_lines(default: 200) is middle-truncated; firsthead_linesand lasttail_linesare kept with a separator showing the omitted count and a path to the full output.

 bash: